 The timetable for submitting a BCF plan is in advance of the timetable for agreeing a winter plan.
-Discussions with NHS and social care stakeholders have been organised by the Local Area Delivery Board (LADB) in mid-September, to progress a Winter Plan for 2019/20.
+Discussions with NHS and social care stakeholders have been organised by the Local Area Delivery Board (LADB) to progress a Winter Plan for 2019/20.